 To support more vulnerable seniors living in the community to go digital, volunteers from corporate and youth partners (e.g. Singtel, TriGen, Youth Corps Singapore, Heartware Network) provide personalised coaching to seniors at Senior Activity Centres island-wide, to help them pick up new digital skills and basic smartphone usage.
-These seniors go through a structured weekly curriculum, focusing on essential skills such as communication, video calls and cybersecurity, enabling them to be digitally connected for life.
+These seniors go through a structured weekly curriculum, focusing on essential skills such as communication, video calls and cyber wellness, enabling them to be digitally connected for life.

 Tackling Fake News With Art

 With digital artworks and animations, the EYEYAH!
 Fake News Issue is an educational resource for students that promotes critical thinking and discernment of false online content, with an accompanying toolkit and worksheets for educators.
 The project was supported by the Media Literacy Council (MLC) under the under the Better Internet Campaign.

 The MLC, comprising members from the industry, academia and government agencies, was set up to spearhead public education on media literacy and cyber wellness.
 It aims to cultivate the public to become discerning media consumers with the ability to evaluate media content effectively.
 Resources were also created to teach digital users to use, create, and share content safely and responsibly, empowering them to be safe, smart, and kind online.

 The Story Behind the Digital for Life Logo

 Going digital has become a way of life.
 Today, we live in a digital universe filled with many wonders.
 From education, finance and medical, to music, games, and shopping, the digital life connects us to these and more, enriching our lives.